-Neighborhood: Brooklyn (will travel)
+Neighborhood: Manhattan (will travel)

 Ages taught: 5-Adult